jumiverse/jumiverse.github.io/_posts/2023-03-01-drama-triangle.md

 “When you take charge of your life, there is no longer a need to ask permission of other people or society at large.
 When you ask permission, you give someone veto power over your life.” - Geoffrey F. Abert
 </div>

-Learn what games poeple play and how you can break this loop and improve your relationship and communication.

 ## Goal
+Learn what games people play and how you can break this loop and improve your relationship and communication.
-Clearly stating what you need instead of playing the game of "the victim, rescuer and villain."
+Clearly state what you need instead of playing the game of "the victim, rescuer and villain."

 ## Steps

 1. Spot the game
-2. Identify your go to role
+2. Identify your go to role - victim, rescuer or villain
 3. Avoid the trigger or hook, refuse to play the game
 4. Move to assertive, caring and vulnerable
 5. Identify your life script

+**How to**
 - from persecutor to assertive: use assertiveness to offer constructive challenge to help others to develop.

 - from rescuer to caring: Rescuers show their caring side, listening to others and helping them to find their own way.